 DFreight is a company that specializes in loading a container.
 We have the experience and expertise to ensure that your containers are loaded correctly so that you can avoid any delays or problems.
-We invite you to work with us if you’re looking for a company to handle your container loading.
+We invite you to work with us if you’re looking for a company to handle your container loading and unloading.
 We’re confident that you’ll be satisfied with our service.

 What are the different types of containers?